satvik-dixit/explainability_SER/README.md

 4. Explore the Jupyter notebook ```SER_explainability_tutorial.ipynb``` for a detailed tutorial on the experiments described in the paper.

 ## Citation
-Hopefully, a paper will be published soon :)
+Hopefully, a paper will be published soon.

 # Supplementary Results

+Scores: feature importance (absolute standardized coefficient from logistic regression), Pearson's r all dimensions, Pearson's r top dimensions

 Anger:
 | Feature                       | Scores               |